th-in-gs/SwitchDualShockAdapter/README.md

 A work-in-progress Dual Shock to Switch controller adapter using an ATMega8A and V-USB.

-**So far, all this is is a PlatformIO project that can cause an ATMega8 to blink an LED attached to pin 19.**
+**So far, all this does is create a fake USB-HID game controller.**

-I'm documenting the project on my blog, https://www.blog.montgomerie.net/.
+I'm documenting the project on my blog, https://www.blog.montgomerie.net/tags/switch-dual-shock-adapter-series/.